 Tallarium

-A refined UX and design system supporting Tallarium’s real-time pricing data, making complex market signals easier to understand and act on.
+A refined UX and design system supporting Tallarium’s real-time pricing data for OTC traders, making complex market signals easier to understand and act on.

 Client